dsuryd/dotNetify-Elements/DevApp/server/Docs/TextAreaField.md

-﻿The element to accept multi-line text input; can be configured to validate the input.
+﻿The element to accept multi-line text input.

 [inset]